GIScience/sketch-map-tool/CONTRIBUTING.md

-# Contribution Guideline
+# Contribution

-Please contribute to this repository through creating [issues](https://github.com/GIScience/sketch-map-tool/issues/new) and [pull requests](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests).
+Please always feel free to reach out to us via E-Mail (sketch-map-tool@heigit.org) to report any bug, to give feedbag or to receive support.

+There are various other ways to contribute to the Sketch Map Tool:

+- Help to translate the Sketch Map Tool.
+- Create [issues](https://github.com/GIScience/sketch-map-tool/issues/new) to report bugs or suggest new features.
+- Create [pull requests](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests) to address issues.

-### Issues
+## Issues

 Bugs reports and enhancement suggestions are tracked via issues.
 Each issue should contain following information: